nomic-ai/nomic/README.md

 <h1 align="center">Nomic Atlas Python Client</h1>
 <h3 align="center">Explore, label, search and share massive datasets in your web browser.</h3>
-<p>Nomic is a Python package for working with Atlas (<a href="https://atlas.nomic.ai/">https://atlas.nomic.ai/</a>), the world’s most powerful unstructured data visualization tool.
-Atlas supports datasets from hundreds to tens of millions of points, and supports modalities ranging from text to image to audio to video.
-Atlas provides an easy-to-use pipeline that automatically generates vector embeddings for your data, projects your data into an intuitive map, and allows you to smoothly explore and manipulate your data at scale. </p>
+<p>This repository contains Python bindings for working with [Nomic Atlas][https://atlas.nomic.ai/], the world’s most powerful unstructured data interaction platform.
+Atlas supports datasets from hundreds to tens of millions of points, and supports data modalities ranging from text to image to audio to video. </p>
+With Nomic Atlas, you can:
+- Generate, store and retrieve embeddings for your unstructured data.
+- Find insights in your unstructured data and embeddings all from your web browser.
+- Share and present your datasets and data findings to anyone.

 ### Where to find us?